Is graviton shot noise detectable?: Conclusions

 As mentioned earlier, shot noise is Poisson noise.
 Given the anticipated number of gravitons per sample, it is indistinguishable from Gaussian noise.
 The mere presence of Gaussian noise in a LIGO measurement, however, cannot be considered as reliable evidence for quantum gravity.
 Gaussian noise can have many sources: interferometer shot noise, thermal noise, noise from residual gas pressure, technical noise sources are just some of the examples that can contribute to the LIGO noise budget.
 Therefore, even if higher-than-anticipated noise levels are detected at certain frequencies, the presence of such noise proves nothing.

 On the other hand, what if the observed detector noise remains low?
-If it can be ascertained that, say, in the frequency range $\sim$100~Hz, the overall observed strain noise remains below $\sim 10^{-23}$, this would be powerful evidence {\em against} the presence of gravitons.
+If, say, in the frequency range $\sim$100~Hz, the overall observed strain noise remains below $\sim 10^{-23}$~Hz$^{-1/2}$, this would be powerful evidence {\em against} the presence of gravitons.
 This, then, is our main conclusion: the absence of noise consistent with Eq.~(\ref{eq:theNoise}), or with the shaded region of Fig.~(\ref{fig:strain}), would indicate, at the very least, that gravity cannot be modeled by a conventional quantum field theory that would yield enumerable excitations, i.e., gravitons, in the low energy perturbative limit.

 In light of the anticipated magnitude of graviton shot noise, such a non-detection of gravitons seems eminently feasible.
 This powerful outcome would potentially falsify many families of quantum gravity theories.